Meet Our Students & Alumni

 Adam Mason has a plan.
 He believes that UMass Boston will help him implement that plan.

 After he graduated from Lynn Technical High School, where he played soccer, Adam began working in retail, but found he wanted more.
 Speaking with a number of Armed Services recruiters, he realized that the Marine Corps offered the best shot at building on both his work experience and learned technical skills.
-So, in 2006, he signed on and went off to Camp Le Jeune in South Carolina, followed by a tour of duty in Iraq.
+So, in 2006, he signed on and went off to Parris Island in South Carolina, followed by a tour of duty in Iraq.

 After leaving active duty, Adam earned his Associate’s degree in Liberal Arts from North Shore Community College, and then took advantage of the MassTransfer process to transfer to UMass Boston.
 Attending a Transfer Open House, and following the advice of a UMass Boston advisor, he entered the College of Management, majoring in Supply Chain and Service Management.
 He found that the college’s Management Achievement Program (MAP) offered many events and experiences that spoke directly to his interests and focus, helping him network.
 Numerous job fairs allow the same, so he tries to attend as many as he can.
 As he puts it, “Initiative turns into opportunities.”

-Adam is currently the Coordinator of the Student Veterans’ Center, and has found the Center to be a good place to meet lots of “like-minded people [where it’s] easy to make lots of friends.”
+Adam found the Student Veterans Center to be a good place to meet lots of “like-minded people [where it’s] easy to make lots of friends.”
 And, though the campus as a whole is very friendly and welcoming, he says the student veterans community is especially supportive.
 While Adam was attracted to UMass Boston by the ease of transferring, he finds that the campus’s great diversity is very rewarding and valuable, broadening his horizons, and affording him exposure to perspectives he might have otherwise missed.
 He believes the school’s solid global reputation will help him in the job market when he graduates.